jolu2111/Master_thesis/LaTeX/PLAN.md

   -

 - Make this BC correct scheme where you make the output so that BC is automatically satisfied.
+- Save the model with the lowest loss value through training, so that when new epochs hit lower it is substituted, but if they are higher, it not overwritten.
+OR "After 5000 iterations the lowest loss is recorded, and the iterations are stopped when the loss is less than the recorded loss.
+This new stopping criterion ensures a final network with parameters corresponding to the lowest loss in the entire training process"

 # Questions